georgi-nikolov733/final-project-v1/README.md

 #### Static Application Security Testing (SAST)

-The Static Application Security Testing is done by using the pre-build Github Action [SonarCloud_Scan] (https://github.com/marketplace/actions/sonarcloud-scan).
+The Static Application Security Testing is done by using the pre-build Github Action [SonarCloud Scan](https://github.com/marketplace/actions/sonarcloud-scan).

 ## Step 3

-The Unit-test step is done using [doctest](https://docs.python.org/3/library/doctest.html).
+The unit-testing is done by using [doctest](https://docs.python.org/3/library/doctest.html).

 ```yaml
 - name: Unit testing